Pragith/pragith/_drafts/how-apple-will-launch-a-tv.md

 *The next iTV model falls from above*

 <em>"This is the new iTV.
 It is the best iTV we have ever made.
 It is the best thing to happen to iTV since an iTV.
 It has color and it is longer.
 Isn't it gorgeous?
 Just look at it.
 It is awesome.
 I'm really proud of our engineering team.
 It is cool.
 This is what Apple is all about.
 It is awesome.
 At Apple, we care about people.
-It is cool.
-We have made a TV with color display.
+It is cool.Â We have made a TV with color display.
 How about that?
 None of our competitors are even close to our feat in engineering.
 This is awesome."</em>

 <hr />